gknutson1/gknutson1/README.md

 ## Hello!
-I am a student at Eastern Wasnington University, currently studying for a degree in Computer Science!
+I am a software developer, recently graduated with a Bachelor of Computer Science from Eastern Washington University.

 My focus lies in: